-Many engineers become focused on the Staff-plus career path because the engineering manager path has too many meetings or requires too much collaboration with other coworkers… and woah are you going to be surprised if you begin a Staff-plus with that mindset.
-Although Staff Engineer roles are generally positioned as the sequential step beyond Senior Engineer, it's genuinely a different role and you'll increasingly spend your time doing sorts of work that you previously did infrequently or not-at-all.
+Many engineers become focused on the Staff-plus career path because the engineering manager path has too many meetings or requires too much collaboration with other coworkers, and yikes, are you going to be surprised if you begin a Staff-plus with that mindset.
+Although Staff engineer roles are generally positioned as the sequential step beyond Senior engineer, it's genuinely a different role, and you'll increasingly spend your time doing sorts of work that you previously did infrequently or not-at-all.

-The role’s work also has a much slower feedback cycle.
+There is a significant learning curve in Staff-plus roles that initially trip most folks up.
+Part of the challenge is that much of the work you're doing has a much slower feedback cycle.
 The delayed feedback can initially feel quite demoralizing as you replace the visceral coding REPL with the uneven progress of mentorship, relationship building, and strategy.
-This chapter discusses the work you’ll be doing instead.

 In the interviews for this book, as well as my own experience leading and coaching Staff-plus engineers, a handful of topics kept coming up as keystones of personal development.
 They aren't everything you'll do in the role, but they are the places where you're most likely to have an outsized impact or accidentally commit a career-limiting move.